KDE/digikam-doc/post_processing/metadata_editor.rst

 Light
 ~~~~~

-This view record ambient condition captured by camera.
+This view records ambient condition captured by camera.

     - **Light source**: this checkbox allows to edit the kind of light source used to take the picture.
     - **Flash mode**: this checkbox allows to edit the flash program mode used by the camera to take the picture.